 One of these open-air cinemas is “Thisio”.
 Thisio is located 3 minutes away from the Thisseio train station.
 My personal favorite is to walk down Dionysiou Areopagitou street, around the Acropolis hill, and end up in Thisseion to watch a movie.
 Maybe the sound quality is not the best (it’s open-air!) and the screen is not digital 3D, but the quality of the projection is more than enough for a relaxed movie night.

-Especially Thisio, apart from the newly released movies, shows classic movies from the ’50s and ’60s, such as Hitchcock’s “Vertigo” and Wyler’s “Roman Holiday”.
-What better than watching these movies in a cinema as old as the movies themselves, in a warm summer night in the city, right under the Acropolis?
+Thisio, apart from the newly released movies, shows classic movies from the ’50s and ’60s, such as Hitchcock’s “Vertigo” and Wyler’s “Roman Holiday”.
+What better than watching these movies in a cinema as old as the movies themselves, on a warm summer night in the city, right under the Acropolis?

 Latest News: Cine Thisio is featured in the Top 10 Coolest Cinemas in the World by CNN!
 See the article here!
 We wrote it first ;).